 3.81.4.1.2.2 Additional ATNA Search Parameters

 The search parameters in this section may be supported by the Audit Consumer and shall be supported by the Audit Record Repository.
 These parameters can be used by the Audit Consumer to refine search requests.
-Refer to Section 3.81.4.2.2 for the mapping between FHIR AuditEvent resource and DICOM standard.
+Refer to Section 3.81.4.2.2 for the mapping between the FHIR AuditEvent Resource and the DICOM standard definition.

 The Audit Consumer shall encode all search parameters per RFC3986 “percent” encoding rules.
-Although FHIR allows unconstrained use of AND OR operators to make queries of unlimited complexity, this transaction constrains the queries allowed.
-Multiple search parameters shall only be combined using AND “&” operators.
+Although FHIR allows unconstrained use of AND OR operators to make queries of unlimited complexity, this transaction constrains the queries allowed:

+Multiple search parameters shall only be combined using AND “&” operator.

 The OR “,” operator shall be used only within a single search parameter that has multiple values.

 Additional search parameters are listed below:

 address is a parameter of string type.
-This parameter specifies the identifier of the network access point (NetworkAccessPointID) of the user device that creates the audit record (This could be a device id, IP address, or some other identifier associated with a device).
+This parameter specifies the identifier of the network access point (NetworkAccessPointID) of the user device that creates the audit record (this could be a device id, IP address, or some other identifier associated with a device).

 The value of this parameter shall contain the substring to match.